Ugh, the dreaded plateau!

 Our bodies go from losing weight consistently to getting stuck at a certain number.
 Or we go from building muscle and getting stronger, to having a week or two where we can’t seem to lift anything heavier.

-We call this point in our training “The Plateau,” and we don’t being stuck on them.
+We call this point in our training “The Plateau,” and we don’t like being stuck on them.

 As we learned in our previous article on happiness, humans (nerds especially) are happier when we make progress.
 When we work hard for something and don’t see progress, we get unhappy.